herbertfreeze/QSS20_site/mini_book/docs/software_setup.md

 # Overview of tools

-We will be using the following tools in the course:

-- **Piazza for communication, i.e. Q&A and announcements**.
-You can join the class Piazza by [clicking this signup link](https://piazza.com/dartmouth/winter2023/qss020wi23).
-See [here](https://piazza.com/help/formatting.html) for formatting help (e.g., you can add code or even format a post in LaTeX!), and feel free to give the developers feedback by emailing team@piazza.com.
-For project-related teamwork, you can make private posts visible to select people to communicate directly with your project group.

-**Please use Piazza instead of emailing the instructor or TA(s)**, as other students will likely share your questions and may be able to answer them too (or edit the question to make it clearer or more complete).
+**Please use Slack instead of emailing the instructor or TA(s)**, as other students will likely share your questions and may be able to answer them too.
 While I will be answering questions within a window of 24 hours, I encourage you to help each other and answer each other's questions.

-There are folders in Piazza for each major part of the course, including each problem set, project milestone, and final project component (the final presentation and report share the `final_project` folder).
+There are Slack channels for each major part of the course.
 The other folders and their respective topics for discussion are:

-    - `enrollment/logistics`: enrolling in the course and other logistics, like the schedule and due dates.
+    - `qss20-general`: logistics, schedule, projects, due dates, and announcements, and general chat.
-    - `pythonhelp_general`: python in general, not specific to problem sets or final project components.
+    - `qss20-python`: python in general, not specific to problem sets or final project components.
-    - `datacamp`: DataCamp, esp. about making sure your account is set up.
-    - `git/github`: creating git repositories, the online GitHub interface, making commits and pull requests, etc.
+    - `qss20-gitCommand`: creating git repositories, the online GitHub interface, making commits and pull requests, etc.
     - `latex/overleaf`: LaTeX syntax, working with templates on Overleaf, etc.
-    - `miscellaneous`: random stuff, i.e. anything that doesn't fit a problem set, final project component, or the above folders.

 - **Locally-installed Python**.
 While cloud computing is common in data science, the baseline for code development is to work locally.
 So the main interface we will use to code is your own laptop, on which you will install Python and relevant packages.